Enabling: Codependency

-Codependency is a theory that attempts to explain imbalanced relationships in which one person enables another person's self-destructive behavior such as addiction, poor mental health, immaturity, irresponsibility, or under-achievement.
+Codependency is a theory that attempts to explain imbalanced relationships in which one person enables another person's self-destructive behavior such as addiction, substance abuse, poor mental health, immaturity, irresponsibility, or under-achievement.

 Enabling may be observed in the relationship between a person with a substance use disorder and their partner, spouse or a parent.
 Enabling behaviors may include making excuses that prevent others from holding the person accountable, or cleaning up messes that occur in the wake of their impaired judgment.
 Enabling may prevent psychological growth in the person being enabled, and may contribute to negative symptoms in the enabler.
 Enabling may be driven by concern for retaliation, or fear of consequence to the person with the substance use disorder, such as job loss, injury or suicide.
 A parent may allow an addicted adult child to live at home without contributing to the household such as by helping with chores, and be manipulated by the child's excuses, emotional attacks, and threats of self-harm.